sibi24sibi/Ten-fashion/README.md

 follw the rules to develop the application

 1. Dont install any npm package with information
-2. Use flowbite react ui for fronten developement
+2. Use flowbite react ui for frontend developement
 3. Push the code to seperate branch for every features
 4. Make the site mobile reponsive and both light and dark mode enabled